-According to the Complainant, the use of the disputed domain name in connection with an online shop directed to the Thai market, allegedly selling and offering the Complainant's IQOS system as well as competing third party products, clearly indicates that the Respondent purports to be an official online retailer of the Complainant's IQOS system in Thailand, when it is not, by reproducing the Complainant's trademarks, official product pictures, and logos.
+According to the Complainant, the use of the disputed domain name in connection with an online shop directed to the Turkish market, allegedly selling and offering the Complainant's IQOS system as well as including links to third party websites allegedly offering competing third party products, clearly indicates that the Respondent purports to be an official online retailer of the Complainant's IQOS system in Türkiye, when it is not, by reproducing the Complainant's trademarks, official product pictures and logos.
 In addition to that, no disclaimer was provided at the website correctly identifying the owner of the IQOS trademarks, and their relationship (or lack thereof) to the Respondent.